yarafe/Test/README.md

 Fortianalyzer offers an intuitive GUI interface for efficiently filtering forwarded logs to log analytics workspace.You can set up device-specific filters based on configurable criteria, and also utilize free-text filtering directly from the GUI.

 ![FAZ log filtering GUI](images/FAZ-log-filtering.PNG)

+You can view logs in CEF on remote syslog servers or FortiAnalyzer.
+You need to configure Fortigate to set format CEF.

+With the appropriate setup, the syslog server has the capability to transmit logs in CEF format to the log analytics workspace through the Fortinet data connector.
+While, Fortianalyzer can ingest logs into the log analytics workspace using the Apache access log format.
+However, extracting the essential data from the message still requires additional steps.

+One approach is to utilize Azure functions for this purpose.
+For instance, to extract the Source Information (SrcInf) from the message, you can employ the following query and subsequently save it as a function:
+<pre><code>
+Table_name
+| extend SrcInf = extract(@'srcintf=\"(\S+)\"', 1, Message)
+</code></pre>

 ## Support